 “I get the point of steam in a dryer but what does it do in a washer?”

 This is a question I’ve been posed numerous times in the past.
-Is there some actual function of this function?
+Is there some actual benefit of this feature?
 Let's look at the features and decide the value.

 LG introduced the first steam washer to the consumer market in 1997 after two years of development.
 They claimed of an increased washing performance of 21% and decreased use of water and energy.
-The steam powers out the tough stains, they claimed.
+They claimed the steam powers out the tough stains.
 All the other major brands followed suit shortly thereafter with their own models.

 There are other added benefits of the steam function as well, sanitation and sterilization.
 As a person that suffers from allergies, this caught my eye immediately.